gophergala/go_ne/README.md

 * Plugins will get a port assigned starting from 8000
 * Plugins need to be prefixed wit plugin-, e.g. plugin-apt-get
 * Some tasks require sudo
+* Daemon has problems running remote tasks [partly patched in a branch]
+* The Web interface should run under SSL

 ## Contributing